-At RiptGear® our goal is to combat pain and discomfort.
+At RiptGear® our goal is to help you combat pain and discomfort.
 We take our commitment seriously and developed our bunion corrector sleeves to help as many people as possible.

 Our bunion correctors have a built-in gel pad that covers and protects your bunion.
 We also designed them to include a toe separator that gently keeps your big toe in alignment and away from your other toes.
 Additionally, our bunion sleeves provide mild compression which increases blood flow.
-Increased blood flow decreases pain and numbness.
+Increased blood flow is known to help decrease pain and numbness.

 Where does a bunion develop on your foot?

 A bunion is a localize bump that develops at the base of your toe.
 This bump, or enlargement, is often the result of bone misalignment and tissue inflammation.
 A bunion occurs at the base of your toe, in either the bone and tissue of your big toe (bunion) or small toe (bunionette).